 - If you notice damage, you can start the repair.
 If the sensor has been compromised, it needs to be replaced.

 - If there doesn’t seem to be anything wrong with the sensor or the wiring, you need to move on to looking for an exhaust leak.
 It could occur anywhere between the O2 sensor and the engine.
-This leak check might require a smoke test, which means you need specialized equipment.
+This leak check might require a smoke test.
+In that case, you will need specialized equipment.

 - If you find any fault, you know what needs to be replaced.